 Clocks - After Sales and Servicing

-All Clocks and Watches either sold from our showroom, or subject to repair in our workshops, are covered by a comprehensive guarantee for a minimum of one year, but we are frequently asked 'what then?'.
+All Clocks and Watches either sold from our showroom or repaired in our workshops are covered by a comprehensive one year guarantee, but we are frequently asked, after the guarantee period 'what then?'.

-Our recommendation is that periodically your treasured timepiece is returned for servicing and subsequent to that full maintenance service, we provide a further one year guarantee.
+Our recommendation is that periodically your treasured item is returned for servicing and subsequently we would then provide you a further one year guarantee.

 'Why regular servicing?' you may ask, and the answer is simple.
 Just as in any mechanism with moving parts, good lubrication is required to prevent wear and damage.